43 Cancer Myths You Need to Stop Believing

 Myth: Prostate cancer treatment always causes impotence

 “I have found that this is one of the reasons that men initially shy away from prostate cancer treatment once they have been diagnosed.
 But it simply isn’t true.
 Today’s state-of-the-art technology, especially when it comes to robotics, can offer tissue and nerve-sparing benefits that don’t leave men permanently impotent after surgery.
 What’s more, this technology can be completely curative, meaning that it removes all of the cancer.
 The most important factor in the success of this technology is the surgeon who is using it.
 He or she must be highly knowledgeable about the technology and extremely skilled and experienced in using it.
-This gives men the best chances of successful treatment without long-lasting side effects.”—S. Adam Ramin, MD, Urologist and Medical Director of Urology Cancer Specialists in Los Angeles.
+This gives men the best chances of successful treatment without long-lasting side effects.”—S. Adam Ramin, MD.
 Want to reduce your risk?
 Quit these surprising habits that could lead to prostate cancer.

 Myth: Mastectomies are more effective than lumpectomies

-“The chances of cancer coming back on the chest are lower with a mastectomy, however in terms of survival, an appropriately formed lumpectomy is an equivalent option.”—Brian O’Hea, Chief of Breast and Oncologic Surgery at Stony Brook Medicine and Director of the Carol M. Baldwin Breast Cancer Center.
-If you are seeking resources, find out 10 things to know about coping with a breast cancer diagnosis.
+“The chances of cancer coming back on the chest are lower with a mastectomy, however in terms of survival, an appropriately formed lumpectomy is an equivalent option.”—Brian O’Hea, MD.
+Learn the 7 questions you should ask after an abnormal mammogram.

 Myth: I’m less likely to develop skin cancer if I use a tanning bed versus lying in the sun

 “Make no mistake about, it, studies have proven that tanning bed use increases the risk of skin cancer dramatically.”—Vivian Bucay, MD, FAAD